 In minor ways, it can be hard not to look upon Birth as a more inchoate form of Glazer’s ten-years-later follow-up Under the Skin, a spiritual successor in the society-as-echo-chamber camp.
 But they aren’t companion pieces.
 Birth is less woolly than Under the Skin, the latter a metaphysical exploration of women as mankind’s phantom limbs and a study in the corporeal body as a conduit for investigating notions of identity.
 This 2004 film also concerns discrepancies in the manifested, external self and the internal being, but it is mounted not as an openly experimental avant-garde exercise but a rigorously, almost oppressively classical statue, a film that looks and acts like a Golden Age Hollywood picture.
 It’s an apparition of our past about apparitions of our past.

-Co-written by Glazer with Jean-Claude Carriere and Milo Addica, that vintage style is a boon to Birth, its very skeletal structure upon which Glazer builds a formidable formal musculature.
+Co-written by Glazer with Jean-Claude Carriere and Milo Addica, that vintage style is a boon to Birth, its very skeletal structure, upon which Glazer builds a formidable formal musculature.
 The cramped, aged style suggests modernity seeking refuge in the countenance of the past, and in lieu of a thriller or even a psychodrama, Birth is an art-house tone poem about personhood in stasis.
 One such person is young Sean, either a child expressing mental ownership over a woman he ostensibly has never met or a male returning from the grave to claim his love and disallow her from moving on.
 But another victim of the past is Anna, stifled by the milquetoast Joseph and shackled to the inexpressive mores of her high-class family, all existing in a permanent miasma of propriety that Sean disrupts even as his monotonous delivery marks him an embodiment of the very same mental underwire.
 Secretly, Anna obviously does hope that she can relive her past with Sean, as though this child is giving her a second lease on love, essentially giving her an opportunity to escape the present.
-Focusing on an increasingly thin membrane between past and present, Birth feels like a ghostly after-image of Hitchcock’s Rebecca, undeniably drawn from the same perversity but faded or distanced just enough to wring out its own milieu.
+Focusing on an increasingly thin membrane between past and present, Birth feels like a ghostly after-image of Hitchcock’s Rebecca, undeniably drawn from the same perversity but faded or distanced just enough to occupy its own milieu.

 But Birth is also cautious not to give Anna over to us as a mind post-autopsy, her secrets fully revealed.
 Birth achieves not an easy excavation of her complete unconsciousness but an interstitial space of mesmeric curiosity, existing between unconsciousness desire and conscious reality.
 The film is thick with leisurely shots of society in the hustle of (in)action that do not slip into chilly affectation, particularly due to Kidman’s epochal performance, her every movement and eye-gaze radiating frissons of insecurity and fear, not at whether this child is Sean but at why she wants it to be him, and her fear that he isn’t.
 She provides many points of ingress into her soul, but her gestures also confound and contradict our best guesses.
 Every aspect of Birth conspires to create a cumulative portrait of her sublimated grief, all exposed in the film’s most famous shot where Harris Savides’ searching and bewitchingly soft-hard cinematography laser-focuses on Kidman’s face, almost rupturing her soul as the camera takes in her layers of confusion, excitement, uncertainty, curiosity, vulnerability, and dawning revelation.
 Her face seems to dissolve into Alexander Desplat’s eerily transfixing score that takes on a corporeal presence, haunting every scene.
 Somehow, this film is both sensory and psychological void and overload, a meditation on both the possibility and the cost of a love that transcends all barriers, a work that tells us nothing and yet, somehow, hints at everything.